opengauss-mirror/docs/content/en/docs/Developerguide/fault-tolerance.md

 ## max\_cn\_temp\_file\_size<a name="en-us_topic_0283137273_en-us_topic_0237124739_section37665521353"></a>

-**Parameter description**: Specifies the maximum number of temporary files that can be used by the the primary node of the database during automatic SQL statement retries.
+**Parameter description**: Specifies the maximum number of temporary files that can be used by the CN during automatic SQL statement retries.
 The value  **0**  indicates that no temporary file is used.

 This parameter is a SIGHUP parameter.
-Set it based on instructions provided in  [Table 2](en-us_topic_0283137176.md#en-us_topic_0237121562_en-us_topic_0059777490_t290c8f15953843db8d8e53d867cd893d).
+Set it based on instructions provided in  [Table 2](en-us_topic_0289899927.md#en-us_topic_0283137176_en-us_topic_0237121562_en-us_topic_0059777490_t290c8f15953843db8d8e53d867cd893d).

 **Value range**: an integer ranging from 0 to 10485760.
 The unit is KB.